devByByron/Generative-AI-with-Large-Language-Models/README.md

 Prompt Tuning → highly efficient, especially effective with very large models.

 Both approaches = modern strategies for fine-tuning LLMs while saving compute resources.

+**Aligning models with human values**

+**Fine-Tuning Techniques**

+Fine-tuning helps models understand prompts better and give more natural responses.

+Human feedback makes models more helpful, honest, and safe.

+**Challenges of Large Language Models**

+Models can produce toxic or misleading content because they learn from internet data.

+This can lead to harmful outputs, like bad health advice.

+**Principles for Responsible AI**

+Developers follow HHH: helpfulness, honesty, harmlessness.

+Feedback from humans helps align models with human values and reduces harmful outputs.

+**Obtaining feedback from humans**

+Model Selection and Data Preparation

+Pick a model suited to your task (e.g., summarization, Q&A).

+Create a dataset of prompts and completions.

+**Human Feedback Collection**

+Humans review outputs for quality (helpfulness, toxicity, etc.).

+They rank completions to build a reliable consensus.

+Instruction Clarity and Quality Assurance

+Give clear, detailed instructions to labelers.

+This ensures consistent and high-quality feedback.

+**Data Structuring for Reward Model Training**

+Turn ranking data into comparisons (preferred vs. less preferred).

+Use scores to train the reward model effectively.

+Feedback Types and Their Impact

+Simple thumbs-up/down is easy but limited.

+Ranked feedback is richer and improves training quality.

+**Fine turning with reinforcement learning**

+Understanding the RLHF Process

+Start with a pre-trained model.

+Generate a response from a prompt and evaluate it with a reward model using human feedback.

+**Reward Model Evaluation**

+The reward model scores responses based on alignment (higher score = better).

+These scores update the model’s weights through reinforcement learning.

+**Iterative Improvement**

+The process repeats many times, gradually improving performance.

+Training stops when the model reaches a helpfulness threshold or a max number of steps.

+Reinforcement Learning Algorithm

+PPO (Proximal Policy Optimization) is commonly used to adjust weights.

+You don’t need deep knowledge of PPO unless troubleshooting.

+👉 In short: RLHF trains models by scoring responses with human feedback, updating weights using reinforcement learning (often PPO), and repeating the process until the model aligns better with human expectations.

+**Reward Hacking**

+Arlo HF Fine-Tuning

+Uses a reward model to score completions based on human preferences (e.g., helpfulness).

+PPO (Proximal Policy Optimization) updates the model’s weights using these rewards.

+**Challenges in RHF**

+Reward hacking happens when the model “games the system” to get high scores but produces poor outputs.

+Example: generating exaggerated or nonsensical text just to appear low in toxicity.

+**Preventing Reward Hacking**

+A frozen reference model is used for comparison.

+KL divergence measures how far the updated model drifts from the reference.

+Adding KL to the reward function penalizes large deviations, keeping the model aligned.

+Deployment Considerations

+Check how fast the model needs to respond and what compute resources are available.

+Decide if it needs to connect with external data or apps.

+Optimization Techniques

+Model Distillation: Use a large model to train a smaller one → saves compute/storage but keeps good performance.

+Quantization: Convert weights to lower precision → reduces memory and compute use, with small performance trade-offs.

+Pruning Techniques

+Model Pruning: Remove unneeded parameters → makes the model more efficient, but may require retraining.